Nonparametric hazard rate estimation with associated kernels and minimax bandwidth choice: Adaptive bandwidth choice

-Although we present the result for $k \in C^1$, under the weaker assumption that $k$ is $\beta-$Hölder for $\beta \leq 1$, the $MISE$ is of order $b^{2 \gamma \beta} + mb^{-\gamma}$ and both the local and global minimax bandwidth choices presented here hold by replacing $\gamma$ by $\gamma \beta$.
-The minimax bandwidth choice is therefore adaptive as it automatically reaches the optimal rate of convergence (which depends on $\beta$) provided the bandwidth set is large enough.
+\begin{remark}

-\begin{remark} \begin{itemize} \item The fact that the support of the kernel is unbounded forces to suppose that the tails of distribution of jumping times vanish quickly enough for any bandwidth in $\mathcal{B}_m$, which translates mathematically to a condition on the upper bound of $\mathcal{B}_m$, which goes to $0$, a similar assumption than in \cite{GL_11,Comte_multidim_2013}. \item In the case where the first $j$ moments of the kernel are $0$, the bandwidth selected by the minimax procedure automatically achieves the optimal rate associated to the regularity of the estimated function (up to $C^j$) without having access to it (\cite{tsybakov_nonparametric_2009}).
-To our knowledge, all of the associated kernels introduced are positive, but our results could be extended to non-positive associated kernels. \end{itemize}
+The fact that the support of the kernel is unbounded leads to assume that the tails of distribution of jumping times vanish quickly enough for any bandwidth in $\mathcal{B}_m$, which translates mathematically into a condition on the upper bound of $\mathcal{B}_m$, which goes to $0$, a similar assumption to the ones in \cite{GL_11,Comte_multidim_2013}. \end{remark}

-\end{remark}

-Note that the estimator $\hat{k}_b$ can be rewritten as with $\hat{F}_m(x) = \frac{1}{m}\sum_{i=1}^m \one_{\{\tau_i < x\}}.$ This allows us to rely on a similar proof strategy as in \cite{recurrent_event_Bouaziz}, in the case of recurrent event intensity estimation.
-Briefly, the proof strategy is to study the error of the minimax bandwidth estimator by using the triangle inequality to bound it with several terms.
-These terms can then be handled either using the results from Section \ref{sec:results} or via concentration inequalities applied to the following intermediate estimator:
+Considering the estimator under the form \eqref{k:other_form} allows us to rely on a similar proof strategy as in \cite{recurrent_event_Bouaziz}, in the case of recurrent event intensity estimation.
+Briefly, the proof strategy is to study the error of the adaptive bandwidth estimator by using the triangle inequality to bound it with several terms.
+These terms can then be handled either using the results from Section \ref{sec:results} or via concentration inequalities applied to the following pseudo-estimator:

-We begin with the following technical Lemma, for which the proof is presented in the Appendix \ref{sec:lemma_append} and which is similar to Lemma 2 in \cite{recurrent_event_Bouaziz}. \begin{lemma} For $c_F(t) >0 $ and $c_0 >0$, define the following events
+We begin with the following technical Lemma, whose proof is presented in the Appendix \ref{sec:lemma_append} and which is similar to Lemma 2 in \cite{recurrent_event_Bouaziz}.
+For ease of notations, we consider in the following that $b_0 \leq 1$. \begin{lemma} For $c_F(t) >0 $ a given constant and $c_0 >0$, define the following events

 For any $l \in \mathbb{N}^*$ and any $t \in \R_+$, if $c_0 \geq \max(\sqrt{l/2}, 1/m)$, $\exists c_l, \tilde{c}_l >0$,

 \end{lemma}

 The following Lemma provides control on the difference between $\hat{k}_b(t)$ and $\tilde{k}_b(t)$ on the event $\Omega_{c_0,t}^c$ and the bounds it provides will be useful in the proof of Theorem \ref{thm:oracle_point}.